freedomofpress/webcat/apps/cryptpad/Readme.md

 }
 ```
 The reason for this change is to prevent CSP failures where the iframe loads from the main origin and vice-versa.
 Since both share the same webroot, there is no reason to do it.

-3. Collect the hases of the dynamically generated files:
+3. Collect the hases of the dynamically generated files and add them to `webcat.config.json` as for the example in this repo:
 ```
 # curl -s https://<host>/api/config | sha256sum
 7c7825bbb497e77b8dd4619d036a583320951c2d38275c38a334ed4bf44a7696  -